holepunchto/bare/README.md

 #### `Bare.platform`

+The identifier of the operating system for which Bare was compiled.
+The possible values are `android`, `darwin`, `ios`, `linux`, and `win32`.

 #### `Bare.arch`

+The identifier of the processor architecture for which Bare was compiled.
+The possible values are `arm`, `arm64`, `ia32`, and `x64`.

 #### `Bare.argv`

 The command line arguments passed to the process when launched.

 #### `Bare.pid`

+The ID of the current process.

 #### `Bare.exitCode`